ShinMini/React-Router-SAB-JIL/README.md

 *  Simply use LoadableDashboard (or whatever you named your component) and it will automatically be loaded and rendered when you use it in your application.

 *  The fallback is a placeholder component to show while the real component is loading.

+[21.12.14]
+# Scroll Restoration

+* In earlier versions of React Router we provided out-of-box support for scroll restoration and people have been asking for it ever since.
+* Hopefully this document helps you need out of the scroll bar and routing!